 Only one percent of the world population is diagnosed with schizophrenia.
 In the USA, 3.2 million people have this severe psychosis disorder.
 Research indicates that women have the tendency to experience more obsessed misconceptions and hallucinations; however, men may experience more disordered and negative symptoms.

-Causes of Teen Psychosis Disorder or Schizophrenia
+Causes of Teen Psychosis Disorder

 Psychosis can be triggered by mixing alcohol and illicit drugs, such as cocaine and methamphetamine, or using hallucinogenic drugs such LSD that create a temporary hallucination.

 Certain prescribed drugs like steroids and stimulants can also cause psychosis.

 Lack of sleep, particularly during the teenage formative years, can cause symptoms of psychosis and/or psychotic episodes.